Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Multivariate Newton interpolation

-\begin{remark} Recursively applying the splitting $Q=Q_1+Q_HQ_2$ recovers the classic Neville-Aitken evaluation algorithm \cite{muhlbach,muhlbachg,neville} for dimension $m=1$.
+\begin{remark} Recursively applying the splitting $Q=Q_1+Q_HQ_2$ recovers the classic Aitken-Neville evaluation algorithm \cite{muhlbach,muhlbachg,neville} for dimension $m=1$.
 Evaluation is efficiently done by applying a multivariate version of the Horner scheme, see for instance~\cite{gautschi,Stoer,Jannik}. \end{remark}